deeppavlov/deep-nlp-seminars/README.md

 _Also, please do not add your name to your homework, since we try to keep review process anonymous._

-Materials for deep NLP course.
+Please, register your project [here](https://docs.google.com/forms/d/e/1FAIpQLSciAS3cqLgkOE8v9EwOh245m56eQk3WijEkgzvLe-ig0-p_gA/viewform).

-* Deadline for the first task is __28.02.1018__ 19:00 MSK.
+* Deadline for the first task & second quiz is __28.02.1018__ 19:00 MSK.

+To get your mark for a quiz you should check 25 questions.
+To get your marks for a homework, your should check 5 homeworks from other people.

 Seminars plan: